SchultzKyle/SchultzKyle.github.io/_pages/index.md

 <p style="text-align: justify">
-I am a PhD student in both the <a href="https://depts.washington.edu/barc/node/1">Boeing Advanced Research Center (BARC)</a>, and the <a href="http://faculty.washington.edu/devasia/">Precision Controls Lab</a> at the University of Washington Deparment of Mechanical Engineering.
+I am a PhD student in both the <a href="https://depts.washington.edu/barc/node/1">Boeing Advanced Research Center (BARC)</a>, and the <a href="http://faculty.washington.edu/devasia/">Precision Controls Lab</a> at the University of Washington Department of Mechanical Engineering.
 At the BARC lab, I design robots for confined space manufacturing and collaborative robots that assist mechanics on the factory floor.
-At the UPC lab, I'm developing algorithms for human intent inference and shared control.
+At the UPC lab, I develop algorithms for human intent inference and shared control.
 </p>